oligo/gotx/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/oligo/gotx.svg)](https://pkg.go.dev/github.com/oligo/gotx)

 A transaction manager based on sqlx(github.com/jmoiron/sqlx) for Golang.
-Since it is based on sqlx, the query methods in gotx(GetOne, Select, Insert, etc.) is similar to those in sqlx.
+Since it is based on sqlx, the query methods in gotx(GetOne, Select, Insert, etc.) are similar to those in sqlx.

 GoTx manages logical transactions binded to a goroutine in a group when the propagation type is set to `PropagationRequired`.
 These logical transactions are then binded to one underlying database transaction.
 GoTx uses goroutine ID to track logical transactions in a group.

 When the propagation type is set to `PropagationNew`.
 Each logical transaction is binded to one underlying database transaction.

+In the case of `PropagationRequired`, GoTx supports nested logical transactions so please feel free to call other transaction wrapped functions/methods from a transaction function/method in your service layer.
+With a nested transaction a commit does not persist changes until the top level transaction commit.
+While a rollback works regardless of the level of the transactions.
+That is when a rollback is triggered, all changes of nested logical transactions are discarded.
+When using `PropagationNew` every transaction do commit and rollback independently.

 NOT READY FOR PRODUCTION USE.
 PLEASE USE IT AT YOUR OWN RISK.